Here is a comprehensive DIY travel guide to Mt Makiling/Mount Makiling, one of the top tourist spots in Laguna.

 Pristine forests surround the mud spring.
 Such a sight to behold!

-After relishing the wonders of Makiling mud spring, we were supposed to head to the Flat Rocks (flat rocks uplb) next.
+After relishing the wonders of Mount Makiling mud spring, we were supposed to head to the Flat Rocks UPLB next.
 According to my friend, the site literally features a huge flat boulder along a sulfuric brook.
 I was pretty much curious and excited to see it.

 However, we eventually decided to proceed back to the UPLB campus.
 Well, missing the site gives me another reason to come back.

 Anyways, here are some nearby sights to visit when you’re done assaulting Mt Makiling:

 - Mt Makiling Recreation Center

 - Tayabak Campsite